 Plexus Slim Fast Relief

-For more information, see my review of Omega XL.
+For more information, see the review of Omega XL.

 Will Plexus Slim Work?

-Honestly, I'm not sure since Plexus Slim itself has no published proof that it works or is safe for everybody.
-If you read the comments, you'll see some people do say it's helped them lose weight.
+Honestly, I'm not if it works because Plexus Slim – itself- has no published proof.
+If you read the comments below, you'll see some people do say it's helped them lose weight.
 If it works, is it because of the unique blend of ingredients in Plexus Slim or is it because of just a few key ingredients alone?